atakan4804/devops/docs/content/07_LECTURE.md

 ---

 ### Result
-**Lecture 7:** The documentation site now includes a downloadable PDF version (`DevOps_Lecture7_Documentation.pdf`), built automatically in the pipeline and served by the Nginx container.
+**Lecture 7:** The documentation site now includes a downloadable PDF version (`documentation.pdf`), built automatically in the pipeline and served by the Nginx container.